 The easiest way to see whether you may be eligible is to use the Comprehensive Ranking System.

-Top tip – Common law partners and spouses can ‘piggy-back’ onto their partner’s application and also gain PR this way.
+Top tip – Common law partners and spouses can ‘piggy-back’ onto their partner’s application and also gain Canadian Permanent Residency this way.

-If you have a cousin or aunt in Canada, you may be wondering whether they can sponsor you to join them.
+If you have a cousin or aunt in Canada, you may be wondering whether they can help you move to Canada.
 The short answer is probably not.
-In general, it is only common-law partners and spouses that can be sponsored, plus parents and grandparents.
+In general, it is only common-law partners and spouses that can be sponsored to move to Canada, plus parents and grandparents.
 In the latter’s case, the application takes a very long time.
 There are however a few exceptions, notably for orphaned children and for Canadian sponsors who do not have ANY kind of family living in Canada at all e.g. brother, parent, aunt, nephew, grandparent etc.

 Spousal or common law sponsorship is straightforward if you already have a partner who has Canadian citizenship or Permanent Residency.
 Common Law in this context is defined as a couple who have been living together ‘as married’ for at least one year.